Introduction

 Can I use essential oils in the sauna?

-Yes, if you choose oils that are safe for high temperatures and use them sparingly to avoid overwhelming scents.
+Using essential oils that are safe for high temperatures can enhance your sauna experience, just remember to use them sparingly to keep the scents pleasant.

 How often should I use the sauna for optimal health benefits?